seanlhodges/gx/readme.md

 The *great_expectations* library provides tools to assist.

-To get started, and in a new python environment, use pip to install:
+To get started create a new python environment and use pip to install:

 ``` shell
 pip install great-expectations